DevHyperCoder/omr/README.md

 python main.py template omr.png omr.template
 ```

-Here `omr.png` is a "soft-copy" of the OMR sheet (designed in Inkscape), `omr.template` will contain the relative positions of markers on the OMR (QRCode and the 2 ArUco codes) and bubbles.
+Here `omr.png` is a "soft-copy" of the OMR sheet, `omr.template` will contain the relative positions of markers on the OMR (QRCode and the 2 ArUco codes) and bubbles.

 > NOTE: You can print `omr.png` in a A4 sized paper, fill it out and scan it in 300 dpi (2580x3507) for parsing.
 Automatic resizing of scanned images is being worked on.